-1. Develop a holiday budget and gift-giving plan—and stick to it
+1. Develop a budget (and stick to it)

 - One thing they really want

 - One thing they really need

 This applies to all your young family members, children and grandchildren.
 Avoid breaking the bank for them.
 It might sound corny, but the real gift—especially this year—is being able to spend time together again.

 You don’t have to spend a fortune on holiday activities, like high-priced tickets to “The Nutcracker.”* Check to see what free or low-cost events are happening in your area.
 There could be holiday concerts and tree lighting events—or something as simple as a walk around the neighborhood to check out the decorations.
 Not only will these activities save you money, but they’re usually outdoors and socially distanced.